4 SPORTS FABRIC TRENDS

 Do you know already the biodegradable PUMA collection with bacteria dyed fabrics?
 Learn more about it in my Activewear Trend Magazine A/W 22/23.

-Join my community and save your free demo version of my Active Trend Magazine A/W 22/23.
-As part of my mailing list you receive appr. two times a month my inspiration and special deals related to activewear.
+Join my community and save your free demo version of my Active Trend Magazine A/W 23/24.
+As part of my mailing list you receive appr.
+2-3 times a month inspirational news and trends for active fashion.